FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/README.md

 As mentioned on [the focus group website](https://www.itu.int/en/ITU-T/focusgroups/ai4h/Pages/default.aspx): “The ITU/WHO Focus Group on artificial intelligence for health (FG-AI4H) works in partnership with the World Health Organization (WHO) to establish a standardized assessment framework for the evaluation of AI-based methods for health, diagnosis, triage or treatment decisions.
 Participation in the FG-AI4H is free of charge and open to all.”

+Note that currently this repo has both a backend implementation and also a previous frontend implementation.
+The latest frontend version has been implemented and is located in this repo: https://github.com/FG-AI4H-TG-Symptom/fgai4h-tg-symptom-benchmarking-frontend

 # How to run